radames/Real-Time-Latent-Consistency-Model/README.md

 ## Running Locally

-You need CUDA and Python
-`TIMEOUT`: limit user session timeout `SAFETY_CHECKER`: disabled if you want NSFW filter off
+You need CUDA and Python or a Mac with an M1/M2/M3 chip `TIMEOUT`: limit user session timeout `SAFETY_CHECKER`: disabled if you want NSFW filter off
 `MAX_QUEUE_SIZE`: limit number of users on current app instance